 In the following example, both input and output receive microtonal corrections of the just intonation scale.

 Below is a capture file obtained by entering G3 F3 D3 over the sequence E4 F4 G4 A4.
+Note the pitchbend corrections in the last column, which indicate microtonal adjustments.
+The relevant values are those that precede NoteOns on the same channel.

 The output events (source 0) are played on MIDI channel 2, and the input events (source 104) on MIDI channel 1.
 More channels will be used if output notes have an overlap — see the page MIDI microtonality.
 In this way, pitchbend commands and the notes they address are distributed across different channels.